arslanaybars/slug.based.routing/README.md

     return methodInfo.Invoke(instance, new object[] { view, data }) as IActionResult;
 }
 ```
 The sample demonstrate simple slug based strategy.
-You can upgrade domains and controller logic depends your need.. 👏🏻
+You can upgrade domain and controller logic depends on your need.. 👏🏻

 Enjoy!